hannahdesmond/mastery-curriculum/chapter1/README.md

 ```

 In these code examples, I'll include the IRB prompt as a chevron ('`>`').
 You don't need to enter the chevron into your IRB.
 If I'm typing in the console (Terminal), rather than in IRB, I'll include the prompt as a dollar-chevron `$>`.
 Again, you don't need to enter the dollar-chevron into the console.

+> Each line of the interactive code examples can be typed into IRB as a separate instruction.
+In Ruby, generally speaking, a newline (↵) means 'execute this instruction'.
+IRB allows you to send line-by-line instructions: interactive examples allow you to queue up instructions to send one-after-the-other.

 When I want to illustrate something but I don't want the code to be executed, I'll put a hashtag (`#`) in front of the code: